fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - The initial set-up is imported from external files;
 - The choice of the external tool is up to the user:
-  - Fortran, Matlab, Octave;
+  - Fortran, Matlab, Octave, R, Julia;
   - Python with just [Numpy](https://numpy.org/) or more specific tools ([Py4Incompact3D](https://github.com/xcompact3d/Py4Incompact3D) or [Xcompact3d-toolbox](https://github.com/fschuch/xcompact3d_toolbox));
 - It adds no extra dependency to the workflow.

 {{< speaker_note >}}
 - This is the Sandbox Flow configuration.
 - Of course, xcompact3d already reads the PARAMETERS FILE at initialization, but with the new `MODULE SANDBOX`, the entire initial set-up can be imported from the disk;
-- Using it, we can customize any new flow configuration with no need to RECOMPILe the code every time.
+- Using it, we can customize any new flow configuration with no need to RECOMPILE the code every time.
 - The initial set-up includes case specific definitions, like: Initial condition; Boundary conditions; Geometry; Others.
 - It can be provided EXTERNALLY.
-- We wanted to keep it simple, so, the choice of what to use is **totally** up to the user:
+- Our INTENTION was to keep it simple, but using the disk is still very USEFULLY, because with it, the choice of what to use as external tool is **totally** up to the user:
-  - It can be Fortran, Matlab, Python, and many others, as long as you can write binary arrays in the same fashion that xcompact3d would do.
+  - It can be Fortran, Matlab, R, Julia, Python, and many others, as long as you can write binary arrays in the same fashion that xcompact3d would do.
 - And here we have a good point: This framework can speed up our workflow, and at the same time, there is no extra **DEPENDENCIES** to install.
 {{< /speaker_note >}}